-Total assets decreased from \$10,195,641 to \$9,792,244, a decrease of \$403,397.
-The decrease was the result of a decrease of the Company's current assets of \$248,824, which included a decrease in cash and cash equivalents of \$220,935 (explained above).
+Total assets decreased from \$9,855,697 to \$8,533,269, a decrease of \$1,322,428.
+The decrease was mainly the result of the impairment recorded (explained above).

-Net loss and loss per share decreased from the same period in 2013 by \$892,908, largely due to the impairment of unproven mineral rights in 2013.
+Net loss increased from the same period in 2014 by \$878,270, largely due to the impairment recorded, net of the decrease in exploration and general and administrative expenditures.

-Below is an explanation of the variances of amounts included in total general and administrative expenses for the period ended June 30, 2014:
+Below is an explanation of the variances of amounts included in total general and administrative expenses for the period ended June 30, 2015:

 - Management fees, office salaries and benefits are personnel costs incurred at the Company's offices in Vancouver and Peru.
-These costs decreased by \$12,359 from the same period in 2013, as a result of a decrease of management personnel in Mexico and Peru. - Share-based payment expense for the period ended June 30, 2014 was \$17,937.
-This was a decrease from the same period in 2013 of \$72,517 as a result of less options granted and vested during the three month period ended June 30, 2014 than for the same period in 2013. - Consulting fees decreased from the same period in 2013 by \$62,600 as a result of a decrease of management personnel in Mexico and Peru.
+These costs decreased by \$20,770 from the same period in 2014, as a result of a decrease of management personnel in Mexico and Peru. - Share-based payment expense for the period ended June 30, 2014 was \$8,029.
+This was a decrease from the same period in 2014 of \$9,908 as a result of less options granted and vested during the three month period ended June 30, 2015 than for the same period in 2014. - Consulting fees increased from the same period in 2014 by \$11,767 as a result of a consultant assisting with financial accounting and administrative functions in Canada.
+The services were previously provided by employees and internal management.